About Cisco Defense Orchestrator

 The differences between the cloud-SDC and the on-premise SDC are in what features they support.
 At this time, the on-premise supports logging.
 The cloud-SDC does not.

 Important: Consider carefully the SDC you choose to install.
 It is possible to switch from one type of SDC to another but you will have to remove all your managed devices to do it.

 Contact us at firstname.lastname@example.org.
-We ask you to fill out this questionnaire about your network environment, what kind of Secure Device Connector (SDC) is right for you, and what are your primary ASA use cases.
-We create a tenant in our cloud infrastructure for you and help you create a SDC which enables your ASAs to communicate with CDO.
-After that, onboard your ASAs to CDO and see them all in the Devices & Services page.
+We ask you to fill out this questionnaire about your network environment, what kind of Secure Device Connector (SDC) is right for you, and what are your primary use cases.
+We create a tenant in our cloud infrastructure for you and help you create a SDC which enables your devices to communicate with CDO.
+After that, onboard your devices to CDO and see them all in the Devices & Services page.